-- 4.5 To undertake longer-term policy analysis and to develop food-security policies and strategies for use in national planning and decision-making a National Food and Nutrition Secretariat (NFNS) is to be created in the Ministry of Planning and National Development.
-NFNS will also house the Strategic Reserves and Inventories Monitoring Facility.
-The responsibilities envisaged for the NFNS are as follows:- - (a) to assist ministries, parastatals and other organisations to improve the focus, timeliness and quality of the data which they collect on variables relating to food security; - (b) to assemble routinely data on variables relating to food security;
+4.5 To undertake longer-term policy analysis and to develop food-security policies and strategies for use in national planning and decision-making a professionally operated agency to be called the National Food and Nutrition Secretariat (NFNS) is to be created.
+The Secretariat will oversee the management of strategic food reserves and the work of a maize market stabilisation.
+The latter will involve market monitoring and early warning systems.

+Responsibilities envisaged for the NFNS are as follows:-

-- (c) to assess routinely the state of food security at national and household levels and to submit regular, focused reports on the current food security situation to the steering committee of Permanent Secretaries; - (d) in liaison with the Forward Planning Unit of the NCPB, to assess routinely and make recommendations for the export and import of staple food commodities; - (e) to develop recommendations routinely for the distribution of government food relief; - (f) in liaison with the KNCSS, to prepare routinely briefing material for NGOs on the need for short-term food relief and on other developments and new government policies of relevance to their food-security activities; - (g) to assist in the preparation and appraisal of projects and programmes with food-security dimensions and to assess projects for their impact on national and household food security; - (h) to review the nutritional impact of government taxation and expenditure and to participate in the government budget process; - (i) to undertake longer-term food policy analysis and to develop food-security policies and strategies for use in national planning and decision-making; - (j) to establish and operate a food-security information and documentation centre. - 4.6 It is estimated that, to meet these responsibilities, the NFNS will need to be staffed by some 50 skilled professionals, specialising in data processing, information technology, statistics, economics, home economics, nutrition and environmental health.
+- to assist ministries, parastatals and other organisations to im prove the focus, timeliness and quality of the data which they collect on variables relating to food security; - (b) to assemble routinely data on variables relating to food security; - (c) to assess routinely the state of food security at national and household levels and to submit regular, focused reports on the current food security situation to the steering committee of Permanent Secretaries: - in liaison with the relevant institutions assess routinely and make recommendations for the export and import of staple food commodities; - (e) to develop recommendations routinely for the distribution of government food relief; - (f) in liaison with the KNCSS, to prepare routinely briefing material for NGOs on the need for short-term food relief and on other developments and new government policies of relevance to their food-security activities; - (g) to assist in the preparation and appraisal of projects and programmes with food-security dimensions and to assess projects for their impact on national and household food security; - (h) to review the nutritional impact of government taxation and expenditure and to participate in the government budget process; - to undertake longer-term food policy analysis and to develop food-security policies and strategies for use in national planning and decision-making; - (j) to establish and operate a food-security information and documentation centre.

+4.6 It is estimated that, to meet these responsibilities, the NFNS will need to be staffed by some 50 skilled professionals, specialising indata collection and processing, information technology, statistics, economics, home economics, nutrition, environmental health and other technical aspects of agriculture.
 The secretariat would be headed by a Director at the level of Deputy Secretary.